-In our first newsletter in 2014 we talked about the recovery in values from the previous peak.
+In our very first newsletter back in 2014 we talked about the recovery in values from the previous peak.
 At the end of 2014 many industry experts predicted that the “bubble” was about to burst but the market surprised everyone by continuing to move strongly upwards through 2015 and 2016.

 When we have a strong market a number of trends become apparent some of which affect insurance.
 The finest cars always seem unaffected by almost anything that happens in the world and continue to climb in value.
 There is a huge amount of money out there chasing too few of the very best cars which has an effect on lesser models in a manufacturers range both new and classic.

 The obvious example is Ferrari, the 250 GTO (39 made) being virtually unobtainable because their owners will not part with them, although unusually there is one currently available in the UK.
 Next up is the 250 SWB (168 made) and we have seen a number change hands pushing the value of the best factory competition cars up to the £10m mark.
 The 275GTB (454 made) also became a target with values doubling pushing the best examples close to a current level of £3m.
 All this affects the values of lesser cars through the classic chain down to the 308GT and 400.

 Manufacturers have capitalised on the demand for these limited production runs of desirable cars and created the “instant” classic.
 Ferrari produced 599 of their 599 GTOs which set the trend and which have completely outstripped the value of the standard 599GTB.
 Currently Ferrari are releasing the TDF version of the Ferrari F12, and if you are one of their regular customers you may have been fortunate enough to have been “invited” to buy one of the 799 being made at a list price of c£400,000.
 They are currently trading at around £900,000, so an incredible investment.